 What would you like to call your website?
 That would be the domain name, a.k.a. the website address.
-Subdomain are free ones which have the subdomain extension after the name of the website.
+A subdomain is free ones that have the subdomain extension after the name of the website.
 On the other hand, custom domain names are paid ones and they always come with a domain extension such as .com, .net and .org.

-At SiteDomains, you can easily check for the domain availability by typing in your desired website name.
+At SiteDomains, you can easily check for a domain availability by typing in your desired website name.
 Here’s one that I’ve come up with;

 2) A Hosting Service